 What did you learn from making the video?

-With any artistic project, it's always important for me to maintain authenticity, keep my artistic integrity and remember my vision - these 3 things are essential, but can be difficult and challenging along the way and although making a video was new territory, the artistic journey was no different.
+With any artistic project, it's always important for me to maintain authenticity, keep my artistic integrity and remember my vision -- these three things are essential, but can be difficult and challenging along the way.
+Although making a video was new territory, the artistic journey was no different.
 The main lessons I learned were that clear communication is everything and that getting the edit right is so key to conveying the story.
 I became very involved in the editing process.

-The band have said that this track is the start of a love story.
+The band has said that this track is the start of a love story.
 In what way did you aim to convey this?

 What do you consider the greatest love story of all time?

-The only love story that I know, inside out, is my own one and for me it's the greatest love story - unexpected and magical.
-I've always been incredibly sensitive and emotional, but it wasn't until my current relationship that I realised these are my strengths, and I found someone that is equally so.
+The only love story that I know, inside out, is my own one and for me it's the greatest love story -- unexpected and magical.
+I've always been incredibly sensitive and emotional, but it wasn't until my current relationship that I realized these are my strengths, and I found someone that is equally so.